AaronCreighton/RShiny/README.md

 # Current contents of Repo

  - Shiny_template_full > is a shiny template with a full file architecture, designed to scale easily for complex apps.
 Not all apps need a full file architecture.
 Selecting the file architecture for an app is based on how complex the app is will be.
+- send and receive module > small shiny app for experimenting with passing variables to module functions
+- trigger a return value from sub-module > shows how to pass a value from a sub-module triggered by an event in the sub-module.
+- trigger a return dataframe from sub-module > shows how to pass a value from a sub-module triggered by an event in the sub-module.

+# to do
+- fix the code in "trigger a return dataframe from sub-module"

 # updates to consider